swiftlang/swift-package-manager/Documentation/CommunityProposal.md

-For example, if you change only the implementation of a method, a new `PATCH` version would be allowed, as this change is unlikely to break a consumer of the API.
+For example, if you change only the implementation of a method, a new `PATCH` version would be allowed, as this change is unlikely to break dependent packages.
 If a new method is added to the public API, the `MINOR` version should be updated.
 If you remove a method from the public API or change a public method's signature, the Swift Package Manager would require the next version to update the `MAJOR` version.
 By doing so, maintainers can avoid inadvertently pushing incompatible release of their packages, and consumers can regularly upgrade packages for security or performance improvements without fear of breaking changes to the API.

 Relatedly, we may decide at some point in the future